QuakeWatch Server Manual

 must be set to the destination directory path.
 If

-parameter is not specified or is set to an empty string then status
+this parameter is not specified or is set to an empty string then

-reports will not be delivered as files to a
+status reports will not be delivered as files

 stRptRemoteFName = "filename"